olekingKinga/Royalpaw-Safaris/README.md

 ## Current active working page
 I am working on contact us page.
 I need to complete this page before I move to the next.

+## Last Pages
+Last page which are equally less effective on main landing page SEO should be program / Itenerary pages.
+They also have a lot of content than any other page.